cmu-lib/portfolio_workshop/GH_Pages_Materials/GH-Pages-Background-Info.md

   - Contains a lot of the basic concepts and terminology.
 * ### [Introduction to the Command Line](https://programminghistorian.org/en/lessons/intro-to-bash)
   - For folks new to the command line, this is a great introduction.
-  - Includes fundamentals like navigated your file system through the command line interacting with files, plus a handy command reference guide.
+  - Includes fundamentals like navigating your file system through the command line interacting with files, plus a handy command reference guide.
 * ### [What is GitHub?](https://guides.github.com/activities/hello-world/)
   - A quick guide to the basics of GitHub.
   - Creating a repository, commits, branches, pull requests.